 One Monday evening in November of 2013, I had a moment of clarity for no apparent reason.

-It was around 5pm and I had already drank four or five Jameson and Ginger Ales and smoked a half a pack of cigarettes.
+It was around 5pm, and I had already had four or five Jameson and Ginger Ales and smoked half a pack of cigarettes.

 The next day I told Luanne I would go one month without drinking.
 This was the first time I had set boundaries for myself out loud, and because I had verbalized my plan to someone, I felt accountable for following through with it, which gave me an excuse not to drink.
 Yes – it had gotten to the point that I needed an excuse NOT to drink.
 The first few days without alcohol were brutal and beautiful.
 I wasn’t tempted to drink because I had someone to keep me accountable.